C4tWithShell/community-rust/FAQ.md

 * ### Do I need a SonarQube license to use this plugin ?

-You don't : the (free) Community edition v7.9+ is compatible (and it also works on Commercial editions of SonarQube)
+You don't.
+The (free) Community edition v7.9+ is compatible (and so are Commercial editions of SonarQube)

-* ### Can I scan my Rust source code within a  CI/CD pipeline ?
+* ### Can I scan my Rust source code from a CI/CD pipeline ?

 There is nothing specific for this plugin.
 Any CI pipeline which allows a SonarQube analysis can trigger an analysis on a Rust project
 The only requirement is that the `Sonar Rust` plugin is installed on your SonarQube instance

 * ### How many coding rules / Quality Profiles does this Sonar Rust plugin  provide ?

 No Rust rule or Quality profile are defined by this plugin.
-The plugin only allows to import issues that Clippy has found
+The plugin only report issues that Clippy has detected

-* ### My project is a mix of Rust and other languages, will this work ?
+* ### My project is a mix of Rust and other programming languages, will this work ?

-Yes, the issues on other languages than Rust will be detected by their respective language analyzer
+Yes, the issues on other languages will be detected by their respective language analyzer

 * ### How do I reach out for issues, feature requests or questions not listed here ?